JinnOppa/Hotel-Booking-Analysis/README.md

 # Hotel Booking Data Analysis

-This project aims to perform an exploratory data analysis (EDA) on a hotel booking dataset to gain insights into various aspects of the bookings, cancellations, customer behavior, pricing, and room types.
+This project is my individual endeavor to perform exploratory data analysis (EDA) on a hotel booking dataset.
+The dataset provides valuable insights into various aspects of bookings, cancellations, customer behavior, pricing, and room types.

 ## Dataset Source

 The dataset used for this analysis is obtained from Kaggle.
-You can find the dataset on the Kaggle website at the following link: [Hotel Booking Demand Dataset](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand).
+You can find the dataset on the Kaggle website at the following link: [Hotel Booking Demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand).

-## What's in the Dataset?
+## Dataset Description

+The hotel booking dataset contains information about hotel bookings and includes various details such as:

 The dataset contains information about hotel bookings and includes the following details:
 - `hotel`: Hotel type (Resort Hotel or City Hotel)